-Barak has most recently focused on matters involving the False Claims Act, investigations relating to foreign corruption offenses in diverse locations such as Latin America, Asia, Russia and Europe, bid-rigging, conflicts-of-interest and corruption involving senior government officials, economic espionage and criminal trade secrets.
-As an experienced litigator, he has tried cases before juries throughout the United States.
-Barak has particular expertise in highly regulated industries, such as pharmaceutical and medical device manufacturing and sales, and the defense industry.
-Barak has represented companies in the cannabis/marijuana industry, as well as third parties seeking to do business with those companies, by helping them navigate the complex regulatory landscape relating to this industry.
+Barak’s experience has most recently focused on matters involving the False Claims Act and Anti-Kickback Statute; international investigations relating to foreign corruption offenses, such as the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act, and export control violations in diverse locations such as Latin America, Asia, Russia and Europe; bid-rigging; conflicts of interest and corruption involving senior government officials; election crimes; and trade secret theft under the Economic Espionage Act.
+Barak has particular experience in highly regulated industries, such as pharmaceutical and medical device manufacturing and sales, and the defense industry.
+He has also represented companies in the cannabis/marijuana industry (including CBD and hemp), as well as third parties seeking to do business with those companies and helps them navigate the industry’s complex regulatory landscape.
 National news media regularly call on Barak to provide commentary and insight regarding current legal issues.